 Why do you need a health certificate for traveling with pets?

-Health certificates (officially known as Certificates of Veterinary Inspection) are a safeguard against spreading diseases, such as rabies, or harmful parasites.
-Not obtaining one before travel may lead to issues when you arrive at your destination.
-Our veterinarians at our clinic in Carmel Valley are USDA-accredited and can write health certificates.
-So, if you have a trip coming up, make sure to contact us as soon as possible to ensure your pet can travel with you.
+Pet health certificates (officially known as Certificates of Veterinary Inspection) are a safeguard against spreading diseases, such as rabies, or harmful parasites.
+Not obtaining one before your trip may lead to issues when you arrive at your travel destination.
+Our veterinarians at our clinic in Carmel Valley are USDA-accredited and can write a pet health certificate for travel.
+So, as a pet owner, if you have a trip coming up, make sure to contact us as soon as possible to ensure your pet can travel with you.

 What is the process of getting a health certificate for your pet?

 Your destination state or country may have specific health requirements for pets, such as vaccinations, diagnostic testing, and medications and/or treatments.
 Visit the USDA website to explore requirements for states and countries.
-Depending on your destination, it can take months to prepare for your pet's travel.
-It's important to discuss these requirements with your pet to develop a plan prior to your departure date.
+Depending on your destination, it can take months to prepare for pet travel.
+It's important to discuss these pet travel requirements to develop a plan prior to your departure date.

-If you're traveling internationally, it's important to research export requirements as they tend to change frequently.
+If you're traveling internationally, it's important to research export animal health requirements like the health certificate for pet travel as they tend to change frequently.
 Also check your airline's policies as they may have additional policies to those set by federal, state, and local governments.
-Note that your veterinarian is not responsible for knowing the requirements for every destination—so be sure to bring any relevant information along with you on your vet visit, including:
+Note that your veterinarian is not responsible for knowing the pet travel requirements for every destination—so be sure to bring any relevant information along with you on your vet visit, including:

 - Any questions or concerns about travel

 Your veterinarian will also make a determination as to whether your pet is suited to travel, considering their age, health condition, and temperament.
-If your pet is already sick or injured, a veterinarian may not be able to authorize your pet's health certificate for the health and safety of others!
+If your pet is already sick or injured, a veterinarian may not be able to authorize your pet health certificate or travel certificate for the health and safety of others!
 Veterinarians are obligated to consider the health of other travelers and pets.

 What else should you bring for your pet when traveling by air?